mrcavalcanti/mosaicoo/docs/sources/getting-started/get-started-grafana-influxdb.md

 +++
 aliases = ["/docs/grafana/latest/getting-started/getting-started-influxdb/"]
-description = "Learn how to build your first InfluxDB dashboard in Grafana." title = "Get started with Grafana and InfluxDB" weight = 400
+description = "Learn how to build your first InfluxDB dashboard in Grafana." title = "Get started with Mosaicoo and InfluxDB" weight = 400
 +++

-# Get started with Grafana and InfluxDB
+# Get started with Mosaicoo and InfluxDB

 {{< docs/shared "influxdb/intro.md" >}}

-> **Note:** You can also configure a [Grafana Cloud](https://grafana.com/docs/grafana-cloud/) instance to display system metrics without having to host Grafana yourself.
-Grafana offers a [free account with Grafana Cloud](https://grafana.com/signup/cloud/connect-account?pg=gsdocs) to help you get started.
+> **Note:** You can also configure a [Grafana Cloud](https://grafana.com/docs/grafana-cloud/) instance to display system metrics without having to host Mosaicoo yourself.
+Mosaicoo offers a [free account with Mosaicoo Cloud](https://grafana.com/signup/cloud/connect-account?pg=gsdocs) to help you get started.

 {{< docs/shared "getting-started/first-step.md" >}}